Lockheed

 obsolete.'
 (D-NACC, Canberra, Defence Watch Seminar, May 2004)

-This statement is a good example of the reactive and
+This statement is a good example

 convoluted thinking which has pervaded our Department of Defence since